ethereum/go-ethereum/docs/_rpc/ns-debug.md

 #### JavaScript-based tracing

 Specifying the `tracer` option in the second argument enables JavaScript-based tracing.
-In this mode, `tracer` is interpreted as a JavaScript expression that is expected to evaluate to an object with (at least) three methods, named `step`, `result`, and `fault`.
+In this mode, `tracer` is interpreted as a JavaScript expression that is expected to evaluate to an object which must expose the `result` and `fault` methods.
+There exist 3 additional methods, namely: `step`, `enter` and `exit`.
+You must provide either `step`, or `enter` AND `exit` (i.e. these two must be exposed together).
+You may expose all three if you choose to do so.

+##### Step

 `step`is a function that takes two arguments, log and db, and is called for each step of the EVM, or when an error occurs, as the specified transaction is traced.